Updated on December 29, 2022

 If your eyes itch, use preservative-free artificial tears to relieve the discomfort.
 Always consult your doctor before using these drops.5

-Remember to wear protective eye goggles at night to prevent accidentally rubbing your eyes during sleep.
+Remember to wear protective eye goggles at night.
+This can help stop you from accidentally rubbing your eyes during sleep.

 Getting Water Into Your Eyes

-To avoid getting water in your eyes, close them as you shower and avoid swimming in rivers, lakes, or the ocean until you're fully healed.
+To avoid getting water in your eyes, close them as you shower.
+You should also avoid swimming in the following during the recovery period:

 Pools and Hot Tubs